N8el/React-Movie-App/README.md

 This repository contains a React-based Movie Search Engine application.
 This project demonstrates the implementation of core React concepts by integrating with The Movie Database (TMDB) API to fetch and display comprehensive movie information.
 The application provides users with the ability to discover popular films, search for specific movie titles, and manage a personalized list of favorite movies.

-You can vist the website at: `TBD`
+You can vist the website at: https://n8el.github.io/React-Movie-App/

 ---